-Absence from school
+Absence from School

-In primary schools, Pupils who need to leave school during the school day ie doctor / dentist appointments, must be collected by a named contact confirmed with the school office.
+In primary schools, Pupils who need to leave school during the school day must be collected by a named contact confirmed with the school office.
 They must also report to the school office on their return to school.

-In Secondary Schools, Pupils who need to leave school during the school day ie doctor/dentist appointments, are required to sign out at the school office and give their reason for leaving.
+In Secondary Schools, Pupils who need to leave school during the school day are required to sign out at the school office and provide their reason for leaving.
 They must also report to the school office on their return to school.
 The school requires a written notification of any absences.
-The school requires a notification of any planned absences, and this can be provided several ways: to the school office, the child's register teacher or their pupil support teacher by a letter, phone call or an email.
+The school requires a notification of any planned absences, and this can be provided several ways: to the school office, the child's register teacher or their pupil support teacher by a letter, phone call or email.